 We all know that are oceans are in danger but it seems so overwhelming – what can be do about it?
 Climate change, overfishing and plastics are all huge problems but every single one of us can help the oceans to survive these threats.
+If you watched Seaspiracy on Netflix and felt moved by it then these are some easy things you can do to save the oceans!

 I’m going to answer this question – how can I reduce my impact on the oceans?
 The good news is that there are a lot of things you can do to help preserve our spectacular seas.